UIUC-ChenLab/PandoGen/README.md

                         --gen_top_p <Top-p value> \
                         --num_batches <Number of batches to generate> \
                         --seed <Random seed> \
-			--load_from_pretrained  # This option is used if the PandoGen model is packaged as per step (3) above.
+			--load_from_pretrained  # This option is used if the PandoGen model is packaged as per step (2.3) above.
 ```

+The output SON file contains both generated sequences and their log-likelihoods, which may be used for ranking the sequences.
+In case PandoGen is being trained on sequences known at some past point in the pandemic so as to validate it, the generated
+output sequences may be compared with the sequences first reported after the training cutoff date in step 2.2.
+If PandoGen
+is being trained using all GISAID sequences so as to use it for forecasting future sequences, simply known sequences may be
+removed from the generated output file to get a list of new forecasts.
+Please follow our manuscript for details on how we
+perfromed evaluations.